samkasman/kompress/README.md

 ## Usage

 1. Launch the application (500x500 fixed window)
-2. **Select files**: Click anywhere or drag and drop media files onto the window
+1. **Select files**: Click anywhere or drag and drop media files onto the window
-3. Files will automatically be compressed in the background
+1. Files will automatically be compressed in the background
-4. View progress in the file list (shows up to 6 files, scrolls for more)
+1. View progress in the file list (shows up to 6 files, scrolls for more)
-5. Adjust compression settings via the settings icon (⚙️) in the top-right corner
+1. Adjust compression settings via the settings icon (⚙️) in the top-right corner
-6. View console logs via the terminal icon (⌘) in the top-right corner
+1. View console logs via the terminal icon (⌘) in the top-right corner
-7. Press `Escape` to close any open drawers
-8. Output files appear in the same directory as the source with `-compressed` suffix
+1. Output files appear in the same directory as the source with `-compressed` suffix

 **Settings persist** between sessions - your quality/CRF/bitrate preferences are saved automatically.